Orthogonal polynomial duality and unitary symmetries of multi--species ASEP$(q,\boldsymbol{\theta})$ and higher--spin vertex models via $^*$--bialgebra structure of higher rank quantum groups: Introduction

 \section{Introduction}

 Over the last several years, there has been a flurry of interest in so--called multi--species models, also known as colored or multi--class models \cite{BS,BS2,BS3,BGW,Gal,Kuan-IMRN,KuanCMP,KMMO,Take15,ZZ}.
 In the context of interacting particle systems, these were first introduced in 1976 by \cite{Ligg76}.
-More recently, algebraic methods have been developed to find Markov duality for these multi--species models [BS,BS2,BS3,Kuan-IMRN,KuanCMP], generalizing Sch\"{u}tz's method in \cite{Sch97}.
+More recently, algebraic methods have been developed to find Markov duality for these multi--species models \cite{BS,BS2,BS3,Kuan-IMRN,KuanCMP}, generalizing Sch\"{u}tz's method in \cite{Sch97}.
 In these papers, the duality functions are ``triangular'' duality functions, in the sense that when viewed as matrices they are lower triangular matrices.
 However, a priori there is not necessarily a reason to believe that triangular duality functions can be used for probabilistic applications, although at times they are \cite{CST,YLKPZ} in the context of KPZ universality class and for a single species only.

-In some recent works by [FGG, CFGGR19, Gro19, CFG21], algebraic methods have been developed to find \textbf{orthogonal polynomial} duality functions for interacting particle systems, both in the symmetric and asymmetric cases.
-Regarding applications of such orthogonal duality functions for symmetric particle systems we mention \cite{FRS} where they use orthogonal dualities in an open system to infer information and partially characterize the non-equilibrium stationary measure.
+In some recent works by \cite{FGG, CFGGR, Gro19, CFG21}, algebraic methods have been developed to find \textbf{orthogonal polynomial} duality functions for interacting particle systems, both in the symmetric and asymmetric cases.
+Regarding applications we mention \cite{FGS} where duality relations are used to study the hydrodynamic limit of the inclusion process.
+In \cite{FRS} orthogonal duality functions are used to infer information and partially characterize the non-equilibrium stationary measure of an open system of interacting particles.
 In \cite{ACR18} and \cite{ACR21} the authors first present a quantitative Boltzmann–Gibbs principle used to study macroscopic fluctuations and then they study scaling limits of higher order fluctuation fields.
 In all the above it was crucial to have duality functions which are polynomials orthogonal with respect to the reversible measure of the Markov process considered.
 These orthogonal polynomial duality functions are advantageous, from a probabilistic application, because not only one can take advantage of the duality relation but also of the orthogonal relation and the fact that observables of interest can be written in terms of such orthogonal duality functions.
 In a sense, the orthogonality guarantees that the duality function is ``useful'', as long as the dual process can be analyzed.

 In general, having a duality relation for a particle system yields a dual process with finitely many and, in particular, very few particles.
 Via the analysis of these few dual particles one can gather information on some relevant quantities for the initial process.
 These quantities (e.g. truncated correlations for symmetric particle systems or $q^{-2}$ exponential moments for asymmetric ones) are suggested by the type of duality function one has.